Double coffee

 Share

 This week I wanted to do something different.
-I remember that, in my Economic Policy course, at the end of my undergraduate studies, our professor, Master Joseph Ramos, asked us a simple question: How much is Chile's GDP?
-We, students who had gone through the most complex econometrics courses, through the whole Macro line brought by Oscar Landerretche from MIT, done more than 20 assistantships and been among the youngest research assistants in the whole department, had no idea.
+I remember that, in my Economic Policy course at the end of my undergraduate studies, our professor, Joseph Ramos, asked us a simple question: What is Chile's GDP?
+We, students who had taken the most complex econometrics courses, studied the entire macroeconomics curriculum brought over by Oscar Landerretche from MIT, completed more than 20 teaching assistantships, and been among the youngest research assistants in the entire department, had no idea.
 "Come on, it can be in pesos or dollars," Joe insisted.
 No one, no one raised their hand.
-Economics students from the most prestigious school of economics in the country, they didn't know how much Chile's annual GDP was.
+Economics students from the most prestigious school of economics in the country did not know what Chile's annual GDP was.

-Obviously, I can only speak for myself and the classmates with whom we shared the room at the time.
-The question, of course, intentionally sought the effect it provoked in the classroom: embarrassment.
-It was an unconventional, but effective, way to introduce orders of magnitude, the first topic we would see in the course.
-I will never forget that day, since, as a teacher, I have now made it a point to make sure that my students are clear on at least the most basic figures of the national economy, so that, when they enter a debate, they have something clear about what they are talking about.
-Especially if they are seeking the prime ministership.
-That is why, in the following lines, I will list the figures that I believe the reader must know in order to understand a little of what we are talking about.
+Obviously, I can only speak for myself and my classmates who were in the room at the time.
+The question, of course, was intentionally designed to provoke a certain reaction in the classroom: embarrassment.
+It was an unconventional but effective way to introduce orders of magnitude, the first topic we would cover in the course.
+I will never forget that day because, as a teacher, I now make sure that my students understand at least the most basic figures of the national economy so that, when they enter into a debate, they have a clear understanding of what they are talking about.
+Especially if they are seeking the highest office.
+That is why, in the following lines, I will list the figures that I believe readers must know in order to understand a little of what we are talking about.

 Macro